 VA home appraisals for townhomes, condominiums, and manufactured homes

 The VA’s conditions for condominiums are similar to single family detached homes, but with one major difference.
 These properties require VA approval of the entire complex before they’re eligible for a VA purchase loan.
 However, townhomes and planned unit developments do not need to be VA approved, even if they are part of a complex with units that are similar to condos.

 Freedom Mortgage can help you buy a manufactured home with a VA loan that is Installed or occupied on another site or location, located in a condo community, or subject to leasehold.

 The appraisal fee is included in your closing costs.
 According to the VA appraisal guidelines, you can expect to pay anywhere from $400 to $1,200 and you’ll typically receive it within 10 days.
 The cost and timeline to complete the appraisal may vary based on the property’s location.

 Choose Freedom Mortgage for your VA loan

-Freedom Mortgage was the #1 VA lender1 in the United States in 2021.
-We’re ready to answer your questions about VA loan purchases or streamline refinancing of your current VA loan!
+Freedom Mortgage is proud to be a top VA lender in the United States.* We’re ready to answer your questions about VA loan purchases or streamline refinancing of your current VA loan!
 To speak with a Loan Advisor, call us at 877-220-5533 or Get Started online.